tutorial the 4 basic cuts - featured image

 The stop cut is a cut that is used extensively when thinning an image.
 It is a rigid cut, which allows you to safely cut to the designated point, the stop.
 It is also very useful to prevent the cut from taking the line of the wood and breaking off a piece from beginning to end of the block.
 To do this, apply the knife at 90° and press firmly until the stop line is made, after which you cut from the opposite side, sliding towards the stop.

-tutorial the 4 basic cuts example of finished stop cut
+the 4 basic knife cuts of woodcarving - example of finished stop cut

 Pyramid cut